fleekxyz/fleek-xyz-docs/docs/Domains/custom-domains.md

 ![](../images/primary-domain.png)

-When you have correctly seted up your first domain it will be marked with the tag of `Primary`.
+When you have correctly set up your first domain it will be marked with the tag of `Primary`.
 The `Primary` domain is the main domain for a site and it will be used inside of the platform for every action that is related to a site as source of truth.
 For example, when you deploy a site, the domain that will be used in the `view site` button will be the `Primary` domain.

 #### Changing a primary domain